tealamore/tealamore.github.io/about.md

 permalink: /about/
 ---

 As you can see from the bar above, my name is Brad.
-I am a full-stack software engineer at Kroger.
+I am a full-stack consultant.

 ### Contact me